AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 updateTime: '2026-04-15T04:36:19.599387613Z'

 Run the gcloud compute networks peerings create command to establish VPC network peering.
-There's a warning about MTU mismatch, but we'll ignore it for this connection validation purpose.
-For production use, align the MTUs between AWS and Google Cloud.
+A warning about MTU mismatch appears, but for the purpose of connection validation we will proceed without concern.
+For production use, make sure to align the MTU between AWS and Google Cloud.

 $ gcloud compute networks peerings create "to-aws-transport" \